CodeMonkeyCybersecurity/hecate/1-dev/README.md

 **On your remote server (reverse proxy/proxy/cloud instance)**

-Instructions relating to the local backend server will have the subheading:

-**On your local server (backend/virtual host)**

 There are several reasons why we have split the two roles here:
 * to keep cloud costs to a minimum by running all the heavy workloads on your own computers/servers
 * to not connect your home network to the internet by making sure all traffic designed for your website/web app is proxied through your cloud instance reverse proxy.
 If this is done correctly, this will mean that the only part of your setup directly exposed to the internet is the part controlled by the cloud provider.